 section), 'Title', 'Encoding', 'Aliases', 'Concepts' and 'Keywords'.
-All columns are character vectors apart from 'Aliases', which is a list of character vectors.
+All columns are character vectors apart from the last three, which are lists of character vectors.

 File hsearch.rds records the information to be used by 'help.search'.
 This is a list of four unnamed elements which are character matrices for help files, aliases, keywords and concepts.
 All the matrices have columns 'ID' and 'Package' which are used to tie the aliases, keywords and concepts (the remaining column of the last three elements) to a particular help file.
 The first element has further columns 'LibPath' (stored as "" and filled in what the file is loaded), 'name', 'title', 'topic' (the first alias, used when presenting the results as 'pkgname::topic') and 'Encoding'.